bstaruk/starbase/README.md

 ### HTML Webpack Plugin

 starbase uses [HTML Webpack Plugin](https://github.com/jantimon/html-webpack-plugin), which enables webpack to handle assets that are linked from within our HTML templates, such as images and embedded videos.
-It also makes sure the project JS & CSS are embedded where they need to be.
+It also makes sure our generated `.js` & `.css` files are included where they need to be.

 Open the webpack configs if you need to add more pages -- and be sure to check out the plugin documentation to learn about the more advanced features such as `.ejs` and environment variable support.